 Price: Free / $12-24 per year

 LastPass is one of the best password manager apps out there.
 It lets you store site passwords, PINs, and other sensitive info for quick recall.
 It’s all hidden behind a master password of your choosing.
 It’s infinitely safer than just putting that info almost anywhere else.
 You can also pick up LastPass Authenticator for additional security.
 It’s powerful and it’s cross-platform.
 The free version should give you most features on your Android device.
 The pro version adds some features, more devices, some syncing options, and more.
 It’s one of the must-try security apps out there.
 Bit Warden is an excellent free password manager if you want to go that route.

 Price: Free / $4-$24 per month

 ProtonVPN is one of the newer VPNs on the market.
 We really like this one.
 It has one of the best free versions of any VPN with unlimited data at a reduced speed.
-Additionally, they have a strict no logging policy, a no sharing policy, and network encryption.
+Additionally, they have a strict no-logging policy, a no sharing policy, and network encryption.
 That basically makes this app a unicorn.
 You won’t get the absolute best performance.
 After all, free can only go so far.
-However, those concerned with security probably don’t mind waiting an extra second or two for a page to load if it’s secure and free.
-There are premium VPNs with no logging policies, no sharing policies, and encryption as well.
+However, those concerned with security probably don’t mind waiting for an extra second or two for a page to load if it’s secure and free.
+There are premium VPNs with no-logging policies, no sharing policies, and encryption as well.
 We have a list of VPNs linked at the bottom of this article if you want to try others.